Reference Parameters

 security_mode

-OPC UA Security Mode.
-Controls the signing and encryption of messages in OPC UA connections.
+OPC UA security mode.
+Controls signing and encryption of OPC UA messages.

 | Value | Mode | Description |